PaulKinlan/paul.kinlan.me/_posts/2015-03-13-parsing-screenshot-from-Chrome-for-Android-send-intent.markdown

 That happened to me today with an article about [on Android Police about Chrome 42](http://www.androidpolice.com/2015/03/13/chrome-v42-automatically-includes-a-screenshot-when-you-share-a-webpage/) about Chrome now including a screenshot with the intent.
 I worked a lot on Chrome 42 and I had no idea about this.
 We were working on Push, Notifications and also App Install banners that sometimes someone's great feature is missed.

-Well it turns out 1) Sharing Screenshots from Chrome is not new, and 2) we've updated the way we do it, specifically rather than sharing a Bitmap we share a URI to a temporary JPG.
+Well it turns out sharing Screenshots from Chrome is not new.
+I have heard folklore that the old Android Browser used to have an Extra field called "EXTRA_SHARE_SCREENSHOT" - but I have no idea if that is true or not.

-In lieu of us actually getting documentation, samples, "thought leadership" and all the other things (read: gubbins) that you expect a Developer Relations organisation to do I might as well bite the bullet and create something for you.
+In lieu of us actually getting documentation, samples, "thought leadership" and all the other things (read: gubbins) that you expect a Developer Relations for Chrome organisation to do I might as well bite the bullet and create something.

 It's quite simple.
 Like most apps on Android that want to share data, when the user clicks "Share to" in Chrome an ACTION_SEND Intent is fired with a url and a title.
-The most recent changes in Chrome 42 (Beta as of March 12th 2015) an Extra is added as a stream containing the URI of the Screenshot.
+Chrome also uses an Extra as a stream containing the URI of the Screenshot.

 The code that Chrome uses to trigger the intent is roughly this: